-Special charge
+Special charge358

-The issuance of an authorisation to work by cantons is subject to the payment of the special charge established by national law for the reimbursement of social assistance benefits, departure and enforcement costs as well as the costs of the appeal procedure.
-The special charge is not calculated according to the individual costs generated, but serves to cover the overall costs generated by all these gainfully employed persons and their dependents.
-In practice, this special charge represents a substantial revenue shortfall as it amounts to 10% of the monthly income of every gainful activity and is imposed during 10 years up to a global amount of CHF 15,000-.
-It is deducted directly from the earned income of the person concerned by the employer and transferred to the Confederation.
+The issuance of an authorisation to work by cantons is subject to the payment of the special charge established by national law for the reimbursement of social assistance benefits, departure and enforcement costs as well as the costs of the appeal procedure.359 The special charge is not calculated according to the individual costs generated, but serves to cover the overall costs generated by all these gainfully employed persons and their dependents.
+In practice, this special charge represents a substantial revenue shortfall as it amounts to 10% of the monthly income360 of every gainful activity and is imposed during 10 years up to a global amount of CHF 15,000-.361 It is deducted directly from the earned income of the person concerned by the employer and transferred to the Confederation.
 The special charge is not reimbursed, even if the person is recognised as a refugee.
 This is problematic in view of the Refugee Convention.
-It is foreseen to abolish the special charge in the future, and this has been welcomed by the Swiss Refugee Council.
+In December 2016, the Swiss parliament decided to abolish this special charge, which has been welcomed by the Swiss Refugee Council.
 However, this change in law is not yet in force.

-In addition to that, average incomes of asylum seekers are particularly low, as they often only find work in low-paid jobs.
-As explained under Forms and levels of material reception conditions, the majority of asylum seekers continues to depend partially on social assistance even after they have found work, because of the insufficient level of income.
+Average incomes of asylum seekers are particularly low, as they often only find work in low-paid jobs.
+As explained under Forms and Levels of Material Reception Conditions, some asylum seekers continue to depend partially on social assistance even after they have found work, because of the insufficient level of income.

-At the test centre in Zurich, asylum seekers are not allowed to work during the entire procedure as long they are in the accelerated procedure (See section on Criteria and restrictions to access reception conditions).
+At the test centre in Zurich, asylum seekers are not allowed to work during the entire procedure as long they are in the accelerated procedure (see section on Criteria and Restrictions to Access Reception Conditions).362